updated

 Accommodation

-Depending on the mix of volunteers in residence, it is possible that men and women may share a bunkroom, but we usually manage to avoid this.
+Depending on the mix of volunteers in residence, it is possible that men and women may share a bunkroom, but this is rare.

 • What else ...